Nouraaabdullah/2025_GP1_9/README.md

 Jira : For sprint planning, task tracking, and project management.

-###Launch Instructions
+### Launch Instructions

 1- Clone the Repository
 2- Install Dependencies
-3-Connect to Supabase
+3- Connect to Supabase
   The project is already linked to the existing Supabase database.
   Ensure the Supabase credentials (supabaseUrl and supabaseAnonKey) are correctly set in the configuration file.
-4-Run the Application
+4- Run the Application

 The app will automatically connect to the existing Supabase backend, load user data, and enable features such as authentication, category tracking, goal management, and real-time updates.